Pediatrics Residency

 Neonatal Intensive Care Unit (NICU)

-Interns spend two months in the NICU at TGH.
-TGH houses a Level IV NICU with 82 private beds.
+Interns spend one month in the NICU at TGH and 1 month in the NICU as a PL2.
+The NICU is a Level 3 nursery with 82 private beds.

 Residents work with fellows and nurse practitioners in the NICU.
 Residents provide delivery room coverage and are exposed to a large number of term and premature neonates with medical problems.
 Interns receive an increasing number of patients and responsibility during the month.
-During their first year, interns do three overnight calls to augment their daytime experience.
+Interns do 12 hour shifts.
 Attendings and fellows provide teaching during daily bedside rounds, organized didactics and are available in house 24/7.

 Senior residents have the option of doing additional NICU rotations as electives at either TGH or JHACH.
 The 97-bed Level IV NICU at JHACH further exposes residents to critically ill neonates, including those with complex congenital heart disease.
 Residents work closely with faculty and nurse practitioners in this unit.